This post may contain affiliate links. Please read our disclosure policy.

 Ingredient amounts are included in the printable recipe below.

-- onions and garlic - These are key players in flavoring this chili.
+- Onions and garlic - These are key players in flavoring this chili.

-- sweet potatoes - Use diced sweet potatoes or yams with this recipe.
+- Sweet potatoes - Use diced sweet potatoes or yams with this recipe.

-- black beans - Use canned, stove-cooked, or pressure cooked black beans in this chili.
+- Black beans - Use canned, stove-cooked, or pressure cooked black beans in this chili.

-- corn - Use fresh, frozen, or canned corn.
+- Corn - Use fresh, frozen, or canned corn.
 It adds texture and sweetness to this moderately spiced black bean chili.

-- canned tomatoes - Any neutral-flavored canned tomatoes will work for this recipe.
+- Canned tomatoes - Any neutral-flavored canned tomatoes will work for this recipe.
 I prefer to use crushed tomatoes for their saucy texture.

-- quinoa - Use any color quinoa and always rinse thoroughly before cooking, unless the package indicates that the quinoa is pre-rinsed.
+- Quinoa - Use any color quinoa and always rinse thoroughly before cooking unless the package indicates that the quinoa is pre-rinsed.

-How to make this recipe
+How to make this recipe in a pressure cooker

 In the recipe card below, I've included stove, crockpot, and Instant Pot methods for this sweet potato chili.
 But, because I get asked the most questions from pressure cooker beginners, I wanted to offer step by step Instant Pot photos for this recipe.